carltonf/carltonf-blog-source/_posts/2016-03-02-reading-code-breakers.md

 - notes
 ---

+Quotes and notes from book ~Colin F. Barnes~ *Code Breakers: Alpha*.

-I read often, these "Readings: XXX" series are my note recordings.
-As an English learner, some notes appeal to me for their mere language values and might not be related to the content of the book ;P.
+When reading on Kindle, various highlightings and notes are accreted.
+These "Readings: XXX" series are my note recordings.
+As an English learner, some notes appeal to me for their mere language values and might not be related to the content of the book ;P. {% sidenote side1 Might be better to have separate repo for these notes %}

 Alpha